quickwit-oss/quickwit/docs/getting-started/quickstart.md

 sidebar_position: 1
 ---

 Before running quickwit search instances on your servers, you will need to create indexes, add documents or even delete some data and finally launch the server.
-To ease these actions, you just need to download `Quickwit` binary, for full commands documentation, see the [Quickwit CLI page](../quickwit-cli.md).
+In this quickstart guide, we will install Quickwit and pass these steps until starting your search.
+All commands used in this guide are documented here [Quickwit CLI docs](../quickwit-cli.md).

 ## Install Quickwit

-Let's download and install the Quiwkit.
+Let's download and install Quickwit.

 ```
 curl -L https://install.quickwit.io | sh